D0-0K/adwaitapod/README.md

 This Ui theme makes use of the Cantarell font, alongside the adwaita icon set.
 Noto Sans CJK is used to provide CJK font support.

  **All extras can be found in the releases section to the side.**

+ ---

+## Contributing to the Project

+Adwaitapod itself does not have a massive need for extra hands, however I'm always open to getting feedback from users on features and improvements.

+If you happen to be a developer with experience in C and wish to help adwaitapod indirectly, I highly encourage you to consider [contributing to Rockbox itself](https://www.rockbox.org/wiki/ContributingToRockbox).
+The team of developers on the project is small, and have little free time to work on it.
+I've made a [list of features](https://d00k.net/wiki/rockbox_advanced/missing_features/) I believe could be added to Rockbox's theming engine in order to improve themes all around, and would help in improving the adwaitapod experience.
+If you'd like more information about things on this list, send me an [email](https://d00k.net/about/)!

+Donating to the Rockbox Project will also help adwaitapod.
+I donate a chunk of my tips to the project each year, but you can also find a link on the [Rockbox homepage](https://www.rockbox.org/) to do so directly.